pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       * "json" -- :meth:`TextPage.extractJSON`
       * "rawdict" -- :meth:`TextPage.extractRAWDICT`

-      :arg str output: A string indicating the requested format, one of the above.
+      :arg str opt: A string indicating the requested format, one of the above.
 A mixture of upper and lower case is supported.

          .. versionchanged:: 1.16.3 Values "words" and "blocks" are now also accepted.